Example of DO() and DO_PARALLEL()

 The following example shows how the DO() and DO_PARALLEL() functions work and so that you better understand when to use them.
 This example uses the REST API service https://reqres.in to which multiple requests are sent from a range of cells.

-This example doesn't show how to use the DO() and DO_PARALLEL() functions in a design, it just shows how they work.
+This example doesn't show how to use the DO() and DO_PARALLEL() functions in a design, it just shows how they work in principle.
 In practice, when you define the behavior of your application, you link a user action, such as a mouse click or a keystroke, to running an action cell with DO() or DO_PARALLEL() function (you can see an example of such a usage here)

 Enter numbers from 1 to 7 in into a vertical range of cells, like so: